SparklyPower/SparklyPaper/README.md

 Our fork has handmade patches to add and optimize some of the things that we have in our server, with some cherry-picked patches from other forks.

+## ATTENTION - PLEASE READ!

+SparklyPaper is a fork tailor-made for our Survival server, SparklyPower.
+It doesn't strive to be a public stable Paper fork like Purpur, Pufferfish, and other similar forks.

+We do provide SparklyPaper builds if you want to use it in your server, but keep in mind that we won't provide support for it!
+If your server has issues while using SparklyPaper, or if it explodes, we won't help you!

+This also means that unless a PR fixes an issue that we are having in SparklyPower, we (probably) won't accept it!

+If you have the know how, we recommend making your own Paper fork and copying the SparklyPaper's patches that you need for your server.

 ## Features

 This does not include all patches included in SparklyPaper, only the patches handmade for SparklyPaper!
 To see all patches, check out the ["patches" directory](patches).